rakeshksaraf/learning-git/README.md

 # learning-git
-This repo was used to Learn GIT
+This repo was used to learn GIT